opensearch-project/documentation-website/_benchmark/user-guide/contributing-workloads.md

 All workloads contributed to OpenSearch Benchmark must fulfill the following testing requirements:

-- All tests run to explore the workload and produce examples should be run on OpenSearch clusters.
+- All tests run to explore the workload and produce examples should target OpenSearch clusters.
 - The workload passes integration tests in order to be included in [workloads repository](https://github.com/opensearch-project/opensearch-benchmark-workloads/).
 To make sure the workload passes integration tests, run the following steps:
    1. Add the workload to your forked copy of the [workloads repository](https://github.com/opensearch-project/opensearch-benchmark-workloads/).
    2. In the forked repository, change the `benchmark-os-it.ini` and `benchmark-in-memory.ini` files in the `/osbenchmark/it/resources` to point to your forked workloads repository which contains your workload.